alexelgt/pogotoolstomymaps/README.md

 # Pogo Tools to My Maps

-This Python script converts a json file exported from Pogo Tools (IITC plugin) to a kml file that can be imported to Google My Maps.
+This script converts a json file exported from Pogo Tools (IITC plugin) to a kml file that can be imported to Google My Maps.
-***
+# Python script
 ## How to use
 To run the code type ```python3 pogotoolstomymaps.py importportals.json language```